Fish! (Version 3.0) is a simple game that can be built by a novice scratch programmer.

 The main character is a shark which is controlled by the mouse and wanders around the screen eating fish.
-Yellow fish taste nice but eating a red fish will give the shark indigestion.
-You can play the game on this page and also play and comment on the scratch website and view a video of how to make the game.
+The fish taste nice but there is also a diver swimming around and eating a diver will give the shark indigestion.
+More divers appear as the game goes on.
+You can play the game by clicking the green button above and see the video below on how you can make this game from Scratch - or just go to the project page and See Inside to modify the game.

 We can build the game from scratch in simple stages:

 Create a new project and delete the default scratch cat sprite and add the shark 2 sprite from the animals sprites by clicking the new sprite button at the bottom right of the screen.